(BAS) Urbanism

 Please consult the Undergraduate Calendar for a list of program requirements for the BAS-Urbanism major.

-The grid below displays the suggested course sequence for (BAS) Urbanism students for the 2025-26 year.
-Please note that Core and Free Electives may be taken in any order.
-To see the complete grid for your own calendar year, click on appropriate link at the bottom of this grid.
+The grid below displays the suggested course sequence for (BAS) Urbanism students for the 2026-27 year.
+To see the complete grid for your own calendar year, click on the appropriate link at the bottom of this grid.

 First Year